Sowerby's beaked whale: Population and distribution

 On 10 January 2009, a female Sowerby's beaked whale was found at the port of Fethiye on the Aegean coast of Turkey, far away from her natural habitat.
 The whale was successfully saved and released back to the open sea.

 On 25 July 2015, biologists with the New England Aquarium investigated the death of a beaked whale in Massachusetts.
 The carcass of the 17 ft long female, which weighed almost 1 ST, was found on Plymouth Long Beach in Plymouth, Massachusetts.
-Biologists from the aquarium and the International Fund for Animal Welfare said they would perform a necrospy at the Woods Hole Oceanographic Institution.
+Biologists from the aquarium and the International Fund for Animal Welfare said they would perform a necropsy at the Woods Hole Oceanographic Institution.
 The whale was initially identified as a Sowerby's beaked whale, but the aquarium said a more thorough examination and consultation with additional experts was needed as staff had not seen a beaked whale since 2006.

 On 26 October 2018, a 4.2 m whale was found beached near the town of Saltdean, on the UK coast.
 The carcass was subsequently taken to the Natural History Museum, London for post-mortem.
 On 29 August 2019, a stranded whale was rescued from Dungarvan Bay, in southeast Ireland.
-On the 4th July 2020, a whale became disorientated and strayed into Wicklow, harbour on the east coast of Ireland but was later discovered dead on Wicklow, beach.
+On 4 July 2020, a whale became disorientated and strayed into Wicklow harbour on the east coast of Ireland but was later discovered dead on Wicklow beach.